edgio-docs/edgio-docs/guides/starter.md

-# XDN Starter
+# {{ PRODUCT_NAME }} Starter

-This guide describes how to get up and running with XDN Starter.
-XDN Starter enables traditional websites (i.e. jQuery, PHP, VanillaJS, etc.) to take advantage of the performance benefits of {{ PRODUCT_NAME }}'s advanced caching and predictive prefetching.
-If your website is built on a modern framework such as React, Angular, or Vue, we recommend considering our framework specific guides that can be found on the [homepage](/) as an alternative to XDN Starter.
+This guide describes how to get up and running with {{ PRODUCT_NAME }} Starter. {{ PRODUCT_NAME }} Starter enables traditional websites (i.e. jQuery, PHP, VanillaJS, etc.) to take advantage of the performance benefits of {{ PRODUCT_NAME }}'s advanced caching and predictive prefetching.
+If your website is built on a modern framework such as React, Angular, or Vue, we recommend considering our framework specific guides that can be found on the [homepage](/) as an alternative to {{ PRODUCT_NAME }} Starter.

-Note that the speed benefit from XDN Starter is dependent on a site’s JavaScript usage during the page load.
-If a page has JavaScript heavy processing during load it may reduce the benefit from XDN Starter.
+Note that the speed benefit from {{ PRODUCT_NAME }} Starter is dependent on a site’s JavaScript usage during the page load.
+If a page has JavaScript heavy processing during load it may reduce the benefit from {{ PRODUCT_NAME }} Starter.
 Please contact our team via the chat button in the bottom right of this page if you're interested in a site analysis prior to beginning installation — turnaround time is typically 1-2 business days.

-## How XDN Starter works
+## How {{ PRODUCT_NAME }} Starter works

-As shown below, in XDN Starter {{ PRODUCT_NAME }} becomes the main CDN for your site:
+As shown below, in {{ PRODUCT_NAME }} Starter {{ PRODUCT_NAME }} becomes the main CDN for your site:

 ![traffic](/images/starter/traffic.png)